topi314/LavaSrc/README.md

 #        username: "my-bot" # Optional username to authenticate with the proxy
 #        password: "youshallpass" # Optional password to authenticate with the proxy
     pandora:
-      cookie: "your cookie" # Full Cookie header from your browser session to pandora.com
       csrfToken: "your csrf token" # X-CsrfToken header from your browser session to pandora.com
-      authToken: "your auth token" # X-AuthToken header from your browser session to pandora.com
       searchLimit: 6 # How many search results should be returned
 ```